National and international regulatory and legislative approach governing drug safety: confronting drug counterfeiting in developing countries

 Authors

-1 PhD student in International Law, Faculty of Law and Political Sciences, Islamic Azad University, Karaj Branch, Karaj, Iran
+1 PhD Candidate, Faculty of Law, Islamic Azad University: Karaj Branch, Karaj, Iran

 Abstract